 These stanzas explore the first moments of the staffs’ liberation, each enjoying a moment of joy.
 For Mrs. Mackay, that means ‘climbed on,/higher and higher’, calling the mountain.
 She arrives at a ‘village’ as ‘morning broke’.
 Duffy employs ‘morning’ as a symbol of a new beginning, Mrs. Mackay starting a new chapter in her life.

 Miss Batt and Miss Fife have a similar new beginning, the ‘small room’ they share bathed in ‘new light’.
 The use of light is promising, Duffy symbolizing the happy future they have started together.
 Miss Batt moves down Miss Fife’s body, caressing her ‘down to the triangle’.
-The happy union of the women is mirrored by the beauty of the ‘brightest stars’, the galaxy looking on their sexual unification.
+The happy union of the women is mirrored by the beauty of the ‘brightest stars’, the galaxy looking at their sexual unification.

 Stanzas Forty Two and Forty-Three